Ten minutes after briefing and the swimmers were lined up on Lough Dan’s so-called beach for the group photo seen in the previous part.

 Getting it done.
 No need, no plan, to do it again, I swam out of the trap.
 I wish I could swim out of other traps.

 The Ice Mile was awful, painful and horrible.
+Stupid and dangerous is my preferred description of ice Mile swimming.

 Cold is such an insufficient word.